GonzalezMan4011/idevicerestore_qemu-t8030_applesilicon/README.md

 - **AP Ticket:** Use custom AP ticket from a file
 - **Cross-Platform:** Tested on Linux, macOS, Windows and Android platforms
 - **History:** Developed since 2010
+- **QEMU support:** Modified to support the required patches need for some/most iOS on QEMU projects (as seen above).

 **WARNING:** This tool can easily __destroy your user data__ irreversibly.